Greenfield Rotary Club: serving community since 1922

 Dan Crusie and Tammy Wells Dan Crusie, although not a member of Rotary, has been a great help to the organization through the donation of his artistic talents.
 The former local artist and teacher created a series of remarkable limited edition prints since the early 1990s commemorating the area's history, business and culture.
 Many thousands of dollars were raised from the sale of these prints at the Rotary auction each year at the festival.
 These funds have enabled Rotary to operate the Phillips Center and perform other works around the community.
 After Dan Crusie retired and moved from the Greenfield area, one of his former students, Tammy Wells, has followed in his footsteps quite admirably as creator of commemorative prints for the Rotary auction.

 The coronavirus pandemic and the rise of Zoom Rotarians discovered new ways of meeting and accomplishing projects in 2020 when the COVID-19 pandemic forced major changes in our way of life.
 Thankfully, new technology offered some alternative ways to help clubs meet.
 The Greenfield Rotary Club and many others chose Zoom as a means of having virtual meetings and helping to keep members safe.
-While Ohio is gradually easing restrictions and allowing businesses to open, the local Rotary club plans to continue with Zoom meetings at least until July 2020.
+In June 2020 the club began a hybrid meeting schedule that included the option of in-person meetings at the Catch 22 Sports Pub or attendance by Zoom.
+The Greene Countrie Towne Festival was cancelled in 2020 because of the pandemic, but Rotary was able to run a successful auction in September of that year with limited in-person attendance and online bidding.
+With many people receiving vaccinations in 2021 and restrictions being lifted, the Greenfield club plans to bring back the Greene Countrie Towne Festival on the third weekend of July, 2021.